ComradDoge/DogeEU4/README.md

 [quote]
 [h1] 21/10/2021 [/h1]

+Shattered wiki now has the beginnings of a policy page, currently it has information on Development Cost and Discipline modifiers

 General
+- Development policy combinations reworked (12>16 total, but way more spread out)
 - Minor localisation tweaks in ideas
 - Trade+Religious policy brought back
 - State Edict: maintenance increase 0.5 > 1